 The preferred in-network adjustment means that a patient receives discounted fees because the dentist has agreed to the negotiated rates.
 Be aware: The word “preferred” has nothing to do with the expertise of the dentist; it refers only to the fact that the dentist accepts negotiated fees with that particular insurance.
 Dental insurance can provide discounted fees from 10% off to 80% off when the patient sees an in-network provider.

-The percent of coverage benefits means that dental insurance will pay a certain percentage of the cost of dental procedures up to the yearly maximum.
+The percent of coverage benefits means that insurance will pay a certain percentage of the cost of dental procedures up to the yearly maximum.
 For preventative treatment like exams or cleanings, the insurance may pay 100%.
 For complex restorative procedures, the insurance may contribute 50%.
 And for some cosmetic procedures that are considered elective, your dental insurance plan may not provide any benefit.

 The Disadvantages of Dental Insurance